Janouy/Developpez-le-front-end-en-utilisant-Angular/README.md

 # OlympicGamesStarter

+This project provides users with interactive visualizations of past Olympic Games results.

+Features

+Home Page
+Displays a pie chart showing the total number of medals won by each country across all Olympic Games.

+Country Detail Page
+Allows users to select a country and view a line chart representing the number of medals it won in each Olympic edition.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

 Don't forget to install your node_modules before starting (`npm install`).